fralps/G-mail-AJAX/README.md

 ### Display an email with AJAX

 * Display an email with AJAX that display the object, the content, a delete and a mark as unread buttons (but inactive for the moment). ✔️
+* We struggle to implement a preview of the emails. ✔️

 ### Delete an email with AJAX